 In July of this year the New Vrindavan was re-admitted to ISKON, but the GBC plans to keep a close eye on activities there.
 One major change is that New Vrindavan has sold land to devotees enabling them to establish their own farms or businesses, and children have the option of attending public school.

 Despite the efforts of the GBC, scandal continues to haunt ISKON.
-The Denver temple has been investigated for child molestation as well as the Dallas and LA temples.
+The Denver temple has been investigated for child molestation as well as the Dallas and Los Angeles temples.

 What do Karmi folks think of their kids joining ISKON these days?